rzuehlsd/DUPLO_Train_Remote_Controller/README.md

 ## Project Overview

 This project implements a robust, multi-layered, event-driven train controller for LEGO DUPLO trains.

+The system not only covers the firmware to controll the DUPLO train but also the required hardware and the OpenSCAD files for the case of the handheld controller.

+I used a Tenstar Super Mini ESP32-S3 FH4R2 controller (yes, it is totally overkill for this application) because it provides onboard functionality as a RGB LED (used for user feedback) and a charging controller for a 3.7V Lithium battery.
+This onboard functionality reduced the required external components for the handheld controller to only 6 SMD switches, a rotary encoder and a few SMD resistors plus 1 capacitor.

 The firmware builds on top of the open-source [Legoino](https://github.com/corneliusmunz/legoino) library created by Cornelius Munz, reusing its Powered Up protocol support while adding a hardened hardware abstraction tailored to ESP32 dual-core devices.
+Using both cores to implement the app signifficantly increased the overall reliability.

 Key pillars of the solution include: